ibm-cloud-docs/powervs-vpc/planning.md

 You can use {{site.data.keyword.cloud_notm}} projects as a deployment option.
 Projects are designed with infrastructure as code and compliance in mind to help ensure that your projects are managed, secure, and always compliant.
 For more information, see [Learn about IaC deployments with projects](/docs/secure-enterprise?topic=secure-enterprise-understanding-projects).

 You need the following access to create a project and create project tooling resources within the account.
-Make sure that you have the following access:
+Make sure you have the following access:

-- The Editor role on the Projects service
+- The Editor role on the Projects service.
 - The Editor and Manager role on the {{site.data.keyword.bpshort}} service
 - The Viewer role on the resource group for the project